Ukrainian President Zelensky plans to meet his Chinese counterpart Xi Jinping - ExBulletin

 Responding to a question from a Turkish journalist, Zelensky said that before the invasion he asked Turkish President Recep Tayyip Erdogan to negotiate negotiations with the Russian President in a desperate attempt to avoid a full-scale war, New York Post reported.

+China’s deputy ambassador to the United Nations, Dai Bing, said Thursday that sending weapons to Ukraine would only fuel war and heighten tension instead of bringing peace.

-Addressing the Eleventh Special Emergency Session on Ukraine at the UN, China’s Deputy Ambassador, referring to Western countries, said: “The international community should make joint efforts to facilitate talks on peace when broadcast on the Ukrainian crisis, brutal facts offer enough proof that sending arms will not bring peace, adding fuel to the fire will only exacerbate tensions. “” Prolonging and expanding the conflict will only make ordinary people pay an even heavier price. keep going,” he added.
+Addressing the Eleventh Special Emergency Session on Ukraine at the UN, China’s Deputy Ambassador, referring to Western countries, said: “The international community should make joint efforts to facilitate talks on peace when aired on the Ukraine crisis, brutal facts offer enough proof that sending arms will not bring peace, adding fuel to the fire will only exacerbate tensions.”

+“Prolonging and expanding the conflict will only make ordinary people pay an even heavier price.
+We reiterate our call that diplomacy and negotiation cannot be abandoned in efforts towards a ceasefire and that talks must continue,” he added.

 Dai urged the international community, rather than fending off the flames and pursuing its own self-interest, it should “stop abusing unilateral sanctions and long-arm jurisdiction.”
 Instead, they should act in a way conducive to de-escalation.
 (ANI)